 Funding may be received for either the fall or the spring semester.
 Proposals are due October 1 for fall funding and February 15 for spring funding.
 Decisions regarding funding will be made within one week of the proposal deadlines.
 Proposals received after the deadline will be returned but can be resubmitted the following term.

-The associate dean for planning and resources administers the fund for this award.
+The associate dean for research administers the fund for this award.
 Applications are judged on the project’s feasibility, the quality of the research or creative plan, educational value and the availability of matching funds from your department or other sources.

 Each April, the College of Arts and Sciences recognizes the scholastic and creative achievements of our outstanding seniors.
 Students are nominated by faculty members in their disciplines.
 Each department chooses one student to receive the award annually using its own criteria and procedures.